-However, because not all future events or conditions can be predicted, this statement is not a guarantee as to the company's ability to continue as a going concern.
-For example, the terms on which the United Kingdom may withdraw from the European Union are not clear, and it is difficult to evaluate all of the potential implications on the company's activities and the wider economy.
+However, because not all future events or conditions can be predicted, this statement is not a guarantee as to the Company's ability to continue as a going concern.

 Reporting on other information

 The other information comprises all of the information in the Annual Report other than the financial statements and our auditors' report thereon.
 The directors are responsible for the other information.
 Our opinion on the financial statements does not cover the other information and, accordingly, we do not express an audit opinion or, except to the extent otherwise explicitly stated in this report, any form of assurance thereon.